Global mild solution with polynomial tail for the Boltzmann equation in the whole space: Soft potential case

 Recall our definitions of $\|\cdot\|_{X_{j,k}}$ in \eqref{defX} and $\|\cdot\|_{Y_{j,k}}$ in \eqref{defY}.
 By the local-in-time existence together with the continuity argument, from \eqref{gsoft}, \eqref{SE} follows by \eqref{smallnesssoft} for a small constant $\ep_0$ which depends on $\ep$, $j$ and $k$.
 Hence, the global solution is established and the proof of Theorem \ref{soft} is complete. \end{proof}

-{\bf Acknowledgments:}\, RJD was partially supported by the General Research Fund (Project No.~14303321) from RGC of Hong Kong and a Direct Grant from CUHK.
-ZGL was supported by the Hong Kong PhD Fellowship Scheme (HKPFS).
-SQL was supported by grants from the National Natural Science Foundation of China (contracts: 11971201 and 11731008).
+{\bf Acknowledgments:}\, The authors thank an anonymous referee for very valuable and helpful comments on the manuscript.
+RJD was partially supported by the General Research Fund (Project No.~14303321) from RGC of Hong Kong and a Direct Grant from CUHK.
+SQL was supported by grants from the National Natural Science Foundation of China (contract: 12325107).
 This work was also partially supported by the Fundamental Research Funds for the Central Universities.